The Kemper Art Museum and Weil Hall from the north side of Tisch Park.

 I’m hungry!
 What’s nearby?

-NEW in fall 2021, located just across the green in McKelvey Hall and serving Starbucks offerings.
+Located just across the green in McKelvey Hall and serving Starbucks offerings.

 Washington University’s campus is linked by two Metrolink stations on either end of campus, multiple shuttle and city bus routes, sits directly adjacent to the city’s largest public park, and is just a few minutes walk from thriving business districts!
 Students receive FREE Metro passes each semester, so all of St. Louis is at your fingertips.